 You do.
 The copyright in your prose remains entirely yours.
 Nothing in our agreement transfers any ownership of your writing to Crossroads Press.

 If your book is published under the Crossroads imprint with an ISBN from our Bowker block, Crossroads is the publisher of record.
-The ISBN belongs to us, but you retain all royalties, paid through your own IngramSpark and Amazon accounts.
+The ISBN belongs to us.
+Crossroads collects net royalties through the imprint's accounts across every channel and pays you 80% of net royalties, accounted quarterly.

 What if I want to stop mid-engagement?